flumeapp/help.flumeapp.com/misc/integrations.md

 Unlike Lightroom, Photoshop does not offer a simple way to export content into a post-processing application.
 However, using [AppleScript](https://en.wikipedia.org/wiki/AppleScript), it is still possible to automate the export into Flume.

 The following AppleScript can be used to export the currently open document in Adobe Photoshop CC 2017 into Flume.
+This can be imported into [AppleScript Editor](https://en.wikipedia.org/wiki/AppleScript_Editor), [Automator](https://en.wikipedia.org/wiki/List_of_macOS_components#Automator), or other tools that accept AppleScript input.

 ```
 set filePath to "/tmp/flume-temp-upload.png"